Smart Sanctions: Targeting Economic Statecraft

 Smart Sanctions: Restructuring UN Policy in Iraq

-By David Cortright, Alistair Millar, and George A. Lopez
+By David Cortright, Alistair Millar, George A. Lopez

 Report — April 2001